 Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are:5 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. and we have disclosed the names of the directors considered by the board to be independent directors at: Page 4 of the Company's Corporate Governance Statement and, where applicable, the information referred to in paragraph (b) at: Page 5 of the Company's Corporate Governance Statement and the length of service of each director at: Page 4 of the Company's Corporate Governance Statement set out in our Corporate Governance Statement 2.4 A majority of the board of a listed entity should be independent directors. ⊠ set out in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. set out in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively. □ set out in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable
+Our reasons for not doing so are: 5 2.3 A listed entity should disclose: (a) the names of the directors considered by the board to be independent directors; (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each director. and we have disclosed the names of the directors considered by the board to be independent directors at: page 5 of our Corporate Governance Statement and, where applicable, the information referred to in paragraph (b) at: set out in our Corporate Governance Statement 2.4 A majority of the board of a listed entity should be independent directors. □ set out in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. ⊠ set out in our Corporate Governance Statement (see page 6 of our Corporate Governance Statement) □ we are an externally managed entity and this recommendation is therefore not applicable 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively. □ set out in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable